* First time protesters have targeted famous party district

 A Hong Kong island theme park, Ocean Park, said it was cancelling its annual Halloween festival to ensure safety of visitors and staff.

-This month, Hong Kong authorities banned protesters from wearing face masks under a colonial-era emergency law, but the measure has been largely ignored.
+This month Hong Kong leader Carrie Lam banned protesters from wearing face masks under a British colonial-era emergency law, but the measure has been largely ignored.

 Halloween masks have not been banned, which would make it difficult for police to differentiate protesters from revellers in fancy dress.